LumaPictures/setpkg/README.rst

 Tcsh
 ====

-In one tcsh's startup scripts (/etc/csh.login, /etc/csh.cshrc, ~/.tcshrc, etc) add the following lines::
+In one of tcsh's startup scripts (/etc/csh.login, /etc/csh.cshrc, ~/.tcshrc, etc) add the following lines::

     setenv SETPKG_ROOT /path/to/setpkg